tmartinfr/rustractor/README.rst

    rustractor im:secretlover
    rustractor mpim:coolkids

+Export `RUST_LOG=info` environment variable to get informations about the program execution.

 Get Slack token
 ---------------
 Create new app on https://api.slack.com/apps, with name `Rustractor`, and choose the workspace.